DinoChiesa/Apigee-GCP-Logging-Example/README.md

 ## Required in Apigee

-To support the management of tokens for use against Stackdriver, there are multiple artifacts required on the Apigee Edge side:
+To support the management of tokens for use against Operations, there are multiple artifacts required on the Apigee side:

  - encrypted KVM called "secrets1"
  - regular KVM called "settings1"